Back to Blog

 When a notice appears, you want three things ready:

-• A clear lot match method
+• A clear lot match method (photo zoom beats memory)

-• A link to the official announcement
+• A link to the official announcement—FDA listings, manufacturer safety pages, not reposted social graphics alone

-Our checklist walks through first steps calmly: recalls: lots and first steps.
+Our checklist walks through first steps calmly:

 FAQ